bozonx/vitepress-sls-blog-tmpl/README.md

 ---

 If the post doesn't have any media then the first image will be used as main image to show in lists.

+## SEO Features

+### Canonical Links
+Add `canonical: "https://example.com/en/post/post-slug"` to your post frontmatter to automatically include a canonical link in the page head.
+This helps search engines understand which version of a page is the primary one, preventing duplicate content issues.

+See [CANONICAL_README.md](CANONICAL_README.md) for detailed documentation.
 ```

 ## Publish